Vince McMahon: Sexual misconduct allegations

-The WWE board, which McMahon controlled, began investigating a $3 million hush-money settlement that McMahon paid over an alleged affair with a former employee of the company in April 2022.
-The investigation also revealed other nondisclosure agreements related to misconduct claims by other women in the company against McMahon and executive John Laurinaitis, totaling $12 million.
-By October 2022, the WWE had disclosed $19.6 million in unrecorded payments McMahon made to settle sexual misconduct claims between 2006 and 2022.
+In June 2022, The Wall Street Journal first reported on a $3 million hush-money settlement stemming from an affair with a former WWE employee, later revealed to be Janel Grant.
+WWE subsequently conducted an internal investigation, revealing other nondisclosure agreements related to misconduct claims by other women in the company against McMahon and executive John Laurinaitis; by October 2022, WWE disclosed $14.6 million in unrecorded payments McMahon made to settle sexual misconduct claims between 2006 and 2022.
+McMahon had announced his retirement on July 22, but he returned to WWE in January 2023.